 In 1986, Dr. Tuttle’s research accomplishments were recognized through the Gerrit S. Miller, Jr. Award, the highest international honor conferred by colleagues in the field of chiropteran biology.
 In 1991, he received The Society for Conservation Biology’s Distinguished Achievement Award, honoring his accomplishments in founding Bat Conservation International.
 In 1997, he received both the National Fish and Wildlife Foundation’s Chuck Yeager Award and the Chevron/Times Mirror Magazine’s Conservation Award.
 In 1999, he was honored by United for Conservation in Mexico and won the $10,000 grand prize in the country’s first nature photography contest.
 Dr. Tuttle also received the National Wildlife Federation’s prestigious National Conservation Achievement Award for 2001.
 In 2002, The U.S. Postal Service featured four of Dr. Tuttle’s photographs in a commemorative stamp series.
 In 2003, Dr. Tuttle received the Margaret Douglas Medal for notable service to conservation education from The Garden Club of America.
 In 2007 he received a U.S. Congressional Award on behalf of his achievements through Bat Conservation International, and in 2011 the North American Society for Bat Research honored him with a Life Membership.
 In 2015 he received an honorary Doctor of Science degree from Andrews University.

 Dr. Tuttle has authored 56 research publications and numerous popular articles.
 His America’s Neighborhood Bats book, and the Bat House Builder’s Handbook ranked among the University of Texas Press’ best sellers.
 His book, The Secret Lives of Bats: My Adventures with the World’s Most Misunderstood Mammals, was released by Houghton, Mifflin Harcourt Publishing on October 20, 2015.
 It was immediately selected by Amazon as one of its 10 Best Books of the month in its non-fiction category and received numerous outstanding reviews, including by The Wall Street Journal, The New Yorker, National Geographic Book Talk, Nature and The Huffington Post.
-Tuttle served as science editor and photographer for BATS: an illustrated guide to all species, a 400-page book published by Smithsonian Books in North America and internationally by Ivy Press in London.
+Tuttle served as science editor and sole photographer for BATS: an illustrated guide to all species, a 400-page book published by Smithsonian Books in North America and internationally by Ivy Press in London.
 It was released on April 9, 2019.
 The American version sold its first print run of over 5,000 copies in just three months.
 It also received high accolades from the science journal Nature and a prestigious Star Award from the Library Journal.